rohithegde/rohithegde.github.com/_posts/2022-02-06-az-500-certification-preparation.md

 ## Final thoughts

 - Studying for AZ-500 requires a lot of effort due to the vast syllabus.
+But it is an important exam for cloud engineers since cloud and security need to go hand in hand.
 - The exam wasnt as difficult as AZ-700 but I didnt prepare as well for this exam.
 I gave very less time to the practice tests and learnings from them.
 - The case studies can be tough but using the whiteboard popup made it easier to navigate through.